Coronavirus (COVID-19): vaccine

 Getting the vaccine

-People with significant health-related challenges who are not able to leave their homes to get the vaccine may be eligible to receive their first dose at home.
+People with significant health-related challenges who are not able to leave their homes to get the COVID-19 vaccine may be eligible to receive the vaccine at home.
 You need to call 211 to complete the screening process to confirm your eligibility.
 Once your eligibility is confirmed, it should take 2 to 3 weeks for the Continuing Care team to follow-up with you to schedule your appointment.
-In-home vaccination appointments are expected to take place in July and August 2021.

-Interpretation services are available when booking an appointment by phone or if your appointment is at 1 of the 10 community vaccination clinics.
+Interpretation services are available when booking an appointment by phone or if your appointment is at a community vaccination clinic or pharmacy vaccination clinic.

 Other than age, considerations for when you can receive the vaccine include: